mtaulet/EC463-Miniproject/README.md

 in a sunny afternoon.
 This can be done by using the camera capabilities of the Raspberry Pi Zero W and a video processing algorithm.

-View Project Documentation pdf for more details.
+View EC463 Miniproject Report pdf for more details.